am-bush650/flask-student-management-system/README.md

 ## Extending the Project

 - Add full calendar and reminder functionality
-- Improve UI/UX with Bootstrap or Tailwind CSS
 - Implement real-time notifications (e.g., with WebSockets)
 - Add more granular permissions and auditing
 - Integrate external APIs for email or SMS notifications